Azure/aksArc/eval/steps/2b_DeployAKSHCI_PS.md

 #### Optional - Create a new Service Principal ####

-If you need to create a new Service Principal, the following steps will create a new Service Principal, with the built-in **Microsoft.Kubernetes connected cluster role** and set the scope at the subscription level.
+If you need to create a new Service Principal, the following steps will create a new Service Principal, with the built-in **Kubernetes Cluster - Azure Arc Onboarding** role and set the scope at the subscription level.

 ```powershell
 # Login to Azure